If you have a playful dog, it won't take much time to turn him into a shed-finding machine.

-Anyone thats tried to shed hunt knows that its a bit like finding a needle in a haystack.
+Anyone who's tried to shed hunt knows it's a bit like looking for a needle in a haystack.

-I constantly take walks this time of year, keeping an eye out for deer antler sheds and scouting for spring turkey.
+I constantly take walks this time of year, keeping an eye out for shed antlers and scouting for spring turkey hunting season.
 I rarely find sheds on my own.

 You have to get lucky or do grid searches with a fairly big group.